uyjulian/EDDecompiler/README.md

 # EDDecompiler

-This projcet is forked from [Ouroboros/EDDecompiler](https://github.com/Ouroboros/EDDecompiler)
+This projcet is forked from [Ouroboros/EDDecompiler](https://github.com/Ouroboros/EDDecompiler) and merged with [illidan2004/EDDecompiler](https://github.com/illidan2004/EDDecompiler)

-It can be used to decompile/recompile script files of PSP & PC games *Zero/Ao no Kiseki*
+It can be used to decompile/recompile script files of PSP & PC games *Zero/Ao no Kiseki* and Steam game *Sora no Kiseki FC HD*

 Just give the usage here: